omerwe/polyfun/README.md

 Below we explain how to use the estimated prior causal probabilities with SuSiE and FINEMAP.
 We recommend using the script **run_finemapper.py**, which saves many of the preprocessing steps requires to perform fine-mapping (e.g. handling allelic flips between the summary statistics and reference genotypes).
 Alternatively, you can run SuSiE or FINEMAP directly with the prior causal probabilities computed by PolyFun, as described below.

 ## Using prior causal probabilities using the run_finemapper script
+The script `run_finemapper` performs functionally-informed fine-mapping using methods like SuSiE or FINEMAP.
+It works seamlessly with PolyFun by taking input files created by `munge_polyfun_sumstats.py` or by PolyFun itself.
+The script takes an input a file with summary statistics and one of three LD data sources:
+1. A plink file with genotypes from a reference panel
+2. A bgen file with genotypes from a reference panel
+3. A pre-computed LD matrix from a reference panel.
-The script `run_finemapper` takes an input a file with summary statistics and a file with genotypes from a reference panel, and performs functionally-informed fine-mapping using methods like SuSiE or FINEMAP.
-It works seamlessly with PolyFun by taking input files created by `munge_polyfun_sumstats.py` or by PolyFun itself. `run_finemapper` computes an LD matrix using [LDstore](http://www.christianbenner.com), which must be installed on your system. `run_finemapper` can cache LD matrices on disk, which can save substantial time and effort when re-analyzing the same data multiple times with different configurations (which always happens).
+If you provide a plink or a bgen file, the script will compute an LD matrix using [LDstore](http://www.christianbenner.com), which must be installed on your system.
+The script can also cache LD matrices on disk, which can save substantial time and effort when re-analyzing the same data multiple times with different configurations (which always happens).

 To run `run_finemapper` with SuSiE, you need to install [rpy2](https://rpy2.bitbucket.io/) and [the SuSiE package](https://github.com/stephenslab/susieR) on your system.
 To run it with FINEMAP, you need to install [the FINEMAP software](http://www.christianbenner.com) on your system.

-We will first show a use example and then describe all the command line arguments:
+We will first show two use examples and then describe all the command line arguments in detail.

+##### Example 1: Fine-mapping with genotypes from a plink file
 ```
 mkdir -p LD_cache
 mkdir -o output